pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     )

-By default, the event store is constructed with the ``StoredEvent`` sequenced item named tuple, and the record class ``StoredEventRecord``.
+By default, the event store is constructed with the :class:`~eventsourcing.infrastructure.sequenceditem.StoredEvent` sequenced item named tuple, and the record class ``StoredEventRecord``.
 The optional args ``sequenced_item_class`` and ``record_class`` can be used to construct different kinds of event store.